HL7NZ/hpi/input/pagecontent/OnboardingAndComplianceTesting.md

 granted an HPI Data Access Agreement must be signed prior to credentials being issued to production.

-### On-boarding
+### On-boarding and Implementation

-1. To apply for access to the HPI test environment complete and submit the [Register your Interest / Access a Test Environment](https://mohapis.atlassian.net/servicedesk/customer/portal/3/group/11/create/41) form or email [integration@health.govt.nz](mailto:integration@health.govt.nz) and the Integration team will send you the relevant forms to complete.
-2. You may be requested to complete an additional security questionnaire.
-3. Submit the forms or send the forms back to [integration@health.govt.nz](mailto:integration@health.govt.nz)
+1. To get started, complete the [online onboarding request form](https://mohapis.atlassian.net/servicedesk/customer/portal/3/group/11/create/67).
+You will need to provide information about your organisation and the API you will integrate with.
+2. Once your onboarding request has been approved, you will be provided with the information to start integration.
+The integration team will be in touch if further information is required.
-4. You will receive your credentials in seperate emails, one of which has a blank subject.
+  * You will receive your credentials in an email and a sms message to the details provided in the onboarding form.
-5. You will also recieve the access token url, provided scopes, and the UAT endpoint.
+  * You will also receive the access token url, provided scopes, and the UAT endpoint.
-6. Complete your development and testing.
+3. Complete your development and testing.
-7. Submit the results of the compliance tests using the [Apply for Product Certification](https://mohapis.atlassian.net/servicedesk/customer/portal/3/group/11/create/34) form or submit the results of the compliance tests below to [integration@health.govt.nz](mailto:integration@health.govt.nz).
+4. Submit the results of the compliance tests by email to the [integration team](mailto:integration@health.govt.nz).
-8. The integration team will issue a compliance test report.
+5. The integration team team will issue a compliance test report.
 Your application will receive certification to be used in production or additional requirements will need to be met.
-9. Each organisation using your application with HPI integrated services must apply individually for access to the production environment by completing the [Become a Registered User of a Certified Product](https://mohapis.atlassian.net/servicedesk/customer/portal/3/group/11/create/43) form or [click here](https://www.health.govt.nz/our-work/health-identity/health-provider-index/hpi-information-health-providers) **Please allow at least 5 working days for these applications to be processed and production credentials issued.
-If your product is to be used by many different organisations please get in touch to discuss your rollout plans and how we might assist.**
+6. Each organisation using your application with NHI integrated services must apply individually for access to the production environment by completing the production form, please email [NHI Access](mailto:nhi_access@health.govt.nz).

+Please allow at least 5 working days for these applications to be processed and production credentials issued.
+If your product is to be used by many different organisations please get in touch to discuss your rollout plans and how we might assist.

+If you require help or have any questions regarding the onboarding process, please contact our team by completing a [General enquiry form](https://mohapis.atlassian.net/servicedesk/customer/portal/3/group/11/create/36).

 ### Compliance testing